Theo Ratliff: Personal life and business ventures

-Ratliff played basketball at Demopolis High School in Demopolis, Alabama, and later graduated from the University of Wyoming.
-He created The Theo Ratliff Center in Demopolis, Alabama which is a recreation center with a basketball court.
+From Demopolis, Alabama, Ratliff created The Theo Ratliff Center in Demopolis, Alabama which is a recreation center with a basketball court.

 Ratliff was the owner of the Rome Gladiators basketball team.

-In 2020, Ratliff wrote and published Theo The Hero, a children’s book on how to deal with bullying.
+In 2020, Ratliff wrote and published Theo The Hero, a children's book on how to deal with bullying.

+In 2025, his twin sons Darius and Adonis committed to the University of Southern California to play basketball in 2026.